New law changes are bringing in “Phase 2” of the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

-If you’re in one of the Phase 2 sectors listed above and you provide services at high risk of being exploited by criminals, you’ll have to put AML/CFT measures in place.
+If you’re in one of the Phase 2 sectors and you provide services that are at risk of being exploited by criminals, you’ll have to put AML/CFT measures in place.

-Find out if your business is affected by the proposed reforms and what you’ll need to do.
+Find out if your business is affected by the changes and what you’ll need to do.

 Support will be available to help businesses understand and do what’s required.

-If you'll have AML/CFT responsibilities, you won’t necessarily need to do them all by yourself.
-You may be able to share some of the costs with related businesses (for example, if you’re a subsidiary or part of a franchise) or outsource some tasks to others who can do them more cost effectively than you can.
+If you have AML/CFT responsibilities, you don’t necessarily need to do them all by yourself.
+You may be able to share some of the costs with related businesses (for example, if you’re a subsidiary or part of a franchise).

-Businesses have to tell Police if they notice things that are potential signs of money laundering and terrorist financing.
-Proposed changes to what you have to report will affect all businesses that currently – or will – have to comply with the AML/CFT laws.
+If businesses notice things that are potential signs of money laundering or financing of terrorism, they need to report that information to Police.
+The “Phase 2” changes have widened the obligation to report suspicious transactions to include reporting suspicious activities.
+These reporting changes affect all businesses that currently – or will – have to comply with the AML/CFT laws.

 This page was last updated: